If you'd like to support us, check out our awesome products:

 Dyspareunia

 Dyspareunia refers to pain that occurs during sexual intercourse.
-It has several causes including sexually transmitted infections (gonorrhoea and chlamydia), endometriosis, vaginal atrophy and malignancy.

-The location of the pain varies between patients:
+The location of the pain can vary:

 • Superficial dyspareunia: pain at the external surface of the genitalia (e.g. genital herpes)